Evagrios the Desert Psychologist

 The Condemned and the Preserved

-Evagrios was condemned.
-Twice, in fact: at the Second Council of Constantinople in 553 and again at the Fifth Ecumenical Council.
-The condemnations were attached less to his practical psychology than to certain speculative cosmological ideas — particularly those derived from Origen, who had been his greatest intellectual influence — concerning the pre-existence of souls and the ultimate restoration of all things.
+Evagrios was condemned for speculative cosmological ideas derived from Origen — particularly concerning the pre-existence of souls and the ultimate restoration of all things.
 These ideas put him in dangerous theological territory.

 Yet his ideas could not be suppressed, because they were too useful.
-John Cassian, who had known Evagrios personally in the Egyptian desert, carried his practical psychology to the West, translating it into Latin monastic culture (and adjusting it just enough to make it palatable: the eight logismoi became seven, acedia was absorbed into sloth, vainglory folded into pride).
-Maximos the Confessor, two centuries later, would absorb and refine Evagrian categories while carefully correcting his more problematic cosmological speculations.
-Through Maximos, Evagrian psychology entered the mainstream of Byzantine spiritual writing, where it stayed.
+John Cassian carried his practical psychology to the West, translating it into Latin monastic culture and adjusting it just enough to make it palatable.
+Maximos the Confessor, two centuries later, absorbed and refined Evagrian categories while carefully correcting his more problematic cosmological speculations.
+Through Maximos, Evagrian psychology entered the mainstream of Byzantine spiritual writing.

 When the compilers of the Philokalia were searching for the foundations of the hesychast tradition, they could not quite include Evagrios under his own name.
 But his fingerprints are on virtually every page.
 The framework of thoughts and their observation, the analysis of the passions, the three stages of the spiritual journey, the understanding of prayer as ascent of the mind to God — all of this is Evagrian inheritance, transmitted and transformed by the tradition that both condemned and could not do without him.